 Yuan (Cyrus) Chiang

-Welcome to my cyber nook!
+Welcome.
 I am Yuan Chiang (江元, pronounced as ‘You-an John’).
-I also go by my coffee name Cyrus.
+I also go by Cyrus.
 I am a PhD candidate in Materials Science and Engineering at UC Berkeley and Lawrence Berkeley National Laboratory, under the guidance of Prof. Mark Asta.
-I leverage density functional theory calculations and develop machine learning models and frameworks at scales to drive our understanding and innovations in AI for physical sciences.
+I leverage density functional theory calculations and develop machine learning models and frameworks at scale to drive our understanding and innovations in AI for physical sciences.

 I trained the MACE-MP-0 and built the MLIP Arena.
 I have been fortunate to collaborate with Prof. Gábor Csányi, Prof. Aditi Krishnapriyan, and many others through these works.